Serves 4-6 Prep time 20 mins Cooking time 25 mins

-Add about 2 tablespoons of olive oil and add in the chopped onion.
+Add about 2 tablespoons of olive oil into a pan and add in the chopped onion.
 Cook for 2-3 mins or until they start to become soft and translucent.
 Next, add the bell pepper and cook for another few mins.

-Add the tomato and garlic last and let simmer for a few mins until all components are cooked thoroughly.
+Add the tomato and garlic last and let simmer for a few mins.
+Add in salt & pepper & mix thoroughly.

 Season the ground beef with Abuelita's Aliño & add into the pan.
 Sauté the ground beef for a few mins, until browned & set aside.